Oscar-Ivs/FlexFit/README.md

 ![Poor Best practices](assets/images/Lighthouse/Best-practices.png)

+### To achieve maximum performance and fast loading of the web page, I tried to reduce the data size of each page.
+Since the largest amount of data is taken up by images, all images were converted to *.webp file format, thus minimizing their size while maintaining their quality.

 # Other bug fixes:

 I encountered a problem where I was getting unwanted spacings on different screen sizes.